 In the United States we celebrate on the Fourth of July.
 Historically we were celebrating gaining our Independence from Britain.
 There are many well known facts about this historic event.
-What you might not realize is that there are also a lot a lot of little known details that make July Fourth such an interesting holiday!
-If you are not a history buff, we’ve got you covered!
-Check out the best fourth of July facts today so you can wow your friends and family this weekend!
+The Fourth of July, as you already know, is Independence Day in the USA.

 Despite all the fireworks, parties, and revelry the fourth of July is more than just a victorious celebration.
 At its core, the Fourth of July is a reminder of all the ideals and ideas that shaped our nation!

-Since 1785 this town has been celebrating our Independence from an oppressive king!
+Bristol, Rhode Island Holds the Record for the Longest Running Fourth of July Celebration Since 1785 this town has been celebrating our Independence from an oppressive king!
 They know how to do it right…they’ve had plenty of experience.

 The remaining document is actually a copy!
-The original draft of the declaration of independence was lost.
+The original draft of the Declaration of Independence was lost.
 The copy that remains is what is known as the “engrossed” document.

 We are a nation that enjoys many things…We love hot dogs to the tune of 150 million!
 They’re a popular grilling food and now you have a fact to accompany you to your holiday picnic!
 Remember to share this one for some major trivia points this year!